11gurnam/SneakCraft/README.md

 SneakCraft is an interactive 3D sneaker configurator built with React, TypeScript, and Three.js.
 Users can customize sneaker colors, textures, and styles in real time, preview their designs in 360°, and share or download them.
-This project showcases modern 3D web development and React + TypeScript skills — perfect for a portfolio or resume.